PhilippeItsMe/ci-porfolio3-py/README.md

     <li>I tested the game (and the error scenarios) on VSC and Heroku, no problem found</li>
     <li>I tested the game on PEP8, no critical problem found, but spaces issues (around 100) all solved</li>
     <li>My 8 years of boy tested, his comment "Cool Dady"</li>
+    <li>In order to test, the results printing, the board size has been reduced to 2 and the number of ship to 1"</li>
 </ul>

 <h2>Testing</h2>